-Usually, when you take out a bridging loan you also need to take out a residual loan.
+When you take out a bridging loan you also need to take out a residual loan.

 The residual loan covers the difference between the equity you’ve accessed as a deposit and the balance needed to purchase your new home.
 A residual loan is normally just a standard fixed or variable owner-occupied home loan for your new property.
 It is usually a requirement for most lenders that the bridging loan and residual loan are taken out at the same financial institution.

 After you sell your existing property, you would continue to pay the residual loan down according to your payment schedule.
 You may also choose to make a lump payment when you sell your existing property.

 As a bridging loan is designed to be paid out when you sell your existing property, there are usually no repayments necessary during the term of the loan however interest will accrue over the term.
 With Heritage, you can make early or periodic repayments before the end of the term onto the loan without penalty, however it isn’t required during the standard term of six months.

 At Heritage, our bridging loan has a variable interest rate with interest calculated daily.
 The interest is added to the loan balance on the last day of each month however, the full loan balance including the interest accrued and charged over the period is not due to be paid until the loan is required to be repaid in full.

 The security used for your bridging loan is your existing property.
 The security used for your new loan is the new property you choose to purchase.
 Depending on the terms of the relevant mortgages, the loans may both be secured by both properties.

 You may notice that bridging loans have lower maximum LVR restrictions than normal loans.
 This makes it more likely that the bridging loan will be cleared in full upon the sale of the existing home and avoids the need to pay Mortgage Insurance.